-Robyn and Kyle had brought their adventure growler filled with beer from a local Hamilton brewery and they shared their beer sitting onto of a frozen ice cave.
-The session was filled with so much laugher and joy it was easy to forget we were outside playing in the snow with the wind whipping around us in the middle of winter.
+Robyn and Kyle had brought their adventure growler filled with beer from a local Hamilton brewery and they shared their beer sitting ontop of one of the frozen ice caves.
+This adventure session was filled with so much laugher and joy it was easy to forget we were outside playing in the snow with the wind whipping around us in the middle of winter.
 We watched the sun set over Georgian Bay and decided it was time to start to head back towards Midland.
 I had one more stop in mind before we got back to the cottage though - we were going to stop at an active lighthouse and was hoping for a cool night shot!
 I am so excited from the night shot I was able to get with only the light from the sleds and the lighthouse was really unique!
-I am so excited to share this Georgian Bay Ice Cave with you.
+I am so excited to share this our adventure out to the Georgian Bay ice caves with you.
 This session was really near and dear to my heart and this place has been such a unique and special place for both Chris and I that I was so happy to finally be able to capture this adventure engagement session here.

 If you love this adventure session make sure to check out this summer adventure session on Georgian Bay via boat to a remote island.